|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Navigation | Communications | Builders guide ||

-When a tailwheel aircraft has all wheels on the ground, as in the early part of the take-off ground roll, the slipstream may be deflected by the airfield surface so that the effect on the fin and rudder may vary between the tail-down and tail-up positions. magazine article; the effect is also utilised in some advanced aerobatic manoeuvres.
+When a tailwheel aircraft has all wheels on the ground, as in the early part of the take-off ground roll, the slipstream may be deflected by the airfield surface so that the effect on the fin and rudder may vary between the tail-down and tail-up positions.

 P-factor is dependent on thrust and is proportional to forward speed, so it is not a significant factor in the initial part of the ground roll for a tailwheel aircraft, even though the axis of the airscrew disc is inclined to the horizontal; it will become increasingly apparent as the ground roll progresses, if the aircraft's tail-down attitude is maintained.
 P-factor may also become apparent as higher velocities are reached — just before and after lift-off — if a high aoa is employed at those stages.
 P-factor may cause the aircraft to yaw when flying level using high power at high angles of attack.

 P-factor has little or no effect on a tailwheel aircraft during the landing ground roll because, normally, when the throttle is closed no thrust is produced — there is only propeller drag.
 However, should the throttle be opened suddenly during the ground roll while the tailwheel is on the ground, there may be a prompt P-factor reaction. wheelbarrowing'.